 If you’re having a hard time deciding which of the two languages might suit you more, perhaps the difference in their salaries will help your decision making.

 The difference is very low, and that’s rather surprising.
-It’s odd because C++ is seen a very difficult programming language to master, while Python aims for simplicity.
+It’s odd because C++ is seen as a very difficult programming language to master, while Python aims for simplicity.
 Honestly, this small difference in salary might just be one of the main reasons why more and more people are choosing to learn Python.

 So, we’ve reached the end of our Python VS C++ comparison.
 Did you manage to choose a favorite of the two?
 Or are you still unsure?

 To be honest, both languages have their pros and cons.
-When we’re comparing two programming languages of such notoriety, it all kind of ends up depending on your own personal preferences.
+When we’re comparing two programming languages of such notoriety, it all kind of ends up depending on your personal preferences.